Loading...

 Add Protein

-Incorporate protein sources like a scoop of protein powder, a spoonful of Greek yogurt, or a handful of nuts to your porridge.
-This can help slow the absorption of carbohydrates.
+Incorporate a source of protein such as a scoop of Greek yogurt, a handful of nuts like almonds or walnuts, or a spoonful of peanut butter.
+Protein helps slow down the absorption of carbohydrates.

 Include Healthy Fats